 Hopefully, you’ll see the parallels between these words and the ones on the following list of conjunctive adverbs.
 Without further ado, here is the conjunctive adverb list.

 The types of verb modifying words covered previously have names that explain their function or purpose.
 At this point you may wonder, “What is a conjunctive adverb list?”
 Similar to linking words, the words you’ll find on a list of conjunctive adverbs connect two parts of a sentence together.
 In fact, a conjunctive adverbs list contains words that describe a relationship between things.
 For example:

 - Shelly forgot to set her alarm.
 Incidentally, her mom happened to wake Shelly up early.

 - Tammy couldn’t watch the live tennis match.
 Nonetheless, she recorded it to watch on DVR.

 A conjunctive adverb list also contains words such as:

-Now you know all about the different types of verb modifying words.
+Now you know all about the different types of adverbs.
 Want to expand your vocabulary even more?
 Check out this informative site.

 We are sorry that this post was not useful for you!

 Let us improve this post!